 The quickest path from zero to a running clawq instance takes about five minutes.
-This guide covers building from source, configuring a provider and channel, and starting the daemon.
+This guide covers building from source, configuring a provider, opening the streaming web UI, and optionally adding a chat channel such as Telegram.

 Prerequisites